lop-Louis/northbook/docs/operate/index.md

 The **ops contract** explains guardrails, exceptions, and receipts for this pilot.
 Read it when you are working **on** Northbook, not just using it.
 → [Open ops contract](./ops-contract)

+If something breaks in Operate, open a PR or note and tag the steward roster contact; log blockers as exceptions.